hyphanet/website/README.md

 look will probably suit them better.

 *How can I help?* Take a look at the issues on github.

+*What static site generator does this use?* None, it uses it's own 30 line Python script.
+The entire template is also just Python code.
+If you know Python you don't have to learn another templating language or theming framework to modify it.

+*Why doesn't this use an existing static site generator like Pelican?*
+Pelican was tried and it seemed like a lot of work to make a nice template for it.
+Also, the support for translations was annoying.
+Overall it didn't feel like a good fit.

 ## License ##